 Enrolled Agents must renew their enrollment every three years.
 The renewal schedule is based on the last digit of the enrolled agent’s Social Security or tax identification number.

-In April 2011, the IRS lowered the renewal fee from $125 to $30, partly because now that enrolled agents are required to have a Preparer Tax Identification Number (PTIN), some of the administrative tasks involved in managing EAs have been rolled into the PTIN process.
+Now that enrolled agents are required to have a Preparer Tax Identification Number (PTIN), some of the administrative tasks involved in managing EAs have been rolled into the PTIN process.